KhramtsovMaksim/Fluture/README.md

 </details>

-Creates a Future which resolves with the given value after n milliseconds.
+Creates a Future which resolves with the given value after the given number of milliseconds.

 ```js
 var eventualThing = Future.after(500, 'world');